rackshase-rg/flaskapp/README.md

-# Flask Cat GIF App
+# Flask Cat GIF App For Vitalinka

 This is a simple Flask web application that displays a random cat GIF.
 The application is written in Python 3.10 and uses the [Cataas](https://cataas.com/) service as a source for cat animations.